slub/slubfind/README.rst

 slubfind
 ========

-``slubfind`` allows to query data exports from the SLUB catalogue.
-It is based on the Python package `txpyfind <https://github.com/herreio/txpyfind>`_ which enables access to data exports from TYPO3-find in Python.
+With ``slubfind`` you can query data exports from the SLUB catalogue in Python.

+This package is based on `txpyfind <https://github.com/herreio/txpyfind>`_, which enables access to data exports from TYPO3-find.

 Installation
 ============